GrosSlava/gaml-c/Documentation/LanguageStandard/3-Functions/02-FunctionImplementation.md

 	[4-Code]
 }
 ```
-1. In implementation new modifiers can't be added.
-Developer should list only function inputs and returns from function declaration
+1. Implementation description must list all modifiers from the function declaration and no new ones can be added
 2. NAMESPACE is name of namespace from which this function is implemented (optional)
 3. Name of function for implementation
 4. Function code